cybersafe-dev/cybersafety-tool/content/survey.md

         - answer: Not very often
         - answer: Never
   privacy:
     - statement: 1.
-My online accounts are private (no one can see them with requesting permission).
+My online accounts are private (no one can see them without requesting permission).
       responses:
         - answer: Yes / I don't have accounts